Alliance for College and Career Student Success

 Members of ACCSS work in cross-organizational teams to establish regional priorities for strengthening regional students' college and career readiness.
 In recent years, the priorities have largely been driven by the state of Illinois’ education legislation, the Illinois Postsecondary & Workforce Readiness Act (PWR Public Act 99-0674).

 The Alliance for College and Career Student Success at Elgin Community College establishes annual priority areas for collaboration.
 The current areas of focus are outlined below.
-This web page's sidebar includes quarterly college and career readiness reports that detail progress made toward the priorities for a given year.
+This web page's sidebar includes quarterly college and career readiness reports detailing progress toward the priorities for a given year.

 ACCSS develops robust college-career pathways that will help students move seamlessly from high school to college-level courses in specific career fields.
 These pathways will align with regional employer expectations, meet state-defined competencies, and promote student preparation for regional employment opportunities.
-The course maps for each pathway include the identification of strategic (high value) dual credit courses to aid students in earning college credit while in high school.
+The course maps for each pathway include identifying strategic (high-value) dual credit courses to aid students in earning college credit while in high school.
 The following publications detail recent products of our collaboration:

 - College & Career Pathway Development Guidelines - PDF